 5. Understand that PSIP funds are a one-time award to support promising pilot work.

-Funds do not imply commitment from UW Medicine to fund ongoing related work.
+Funds do not imply a commitment from UW Medicine to fund ongoing related work.